lancempoe/mapping_functional_react_playground/README.md

 # Overview

 Just a simple playground with mappers and simple functional react components.
+I also played around with dynamically creating SVGs